ALMisa804/SQL/README.md

 2. employee_schema.sql: A .sql file of the table schemata
 3. employee_query.sql: A .sql file of the queries
 4. employee.ipynb: A Jupyter Notebook of the bonus analysis
+5. salaryrange.png: A visualization of salary ranges
+6. averagesalary.png: A visualization of average salary per title
-5. data folder containing the CSV files used
+7. data folder containing the CSV files used

 Data Engineering:
 The CSVs were inspected and the QuickDBD was used to sketch out an ERD of the tables.
 The information from the ERD was used to create a table schema for each of the six CSV files.
 The SQL tables were created and each CSV file was imported into the corresponding SQL table.